JeffersonGibin/bulkhead/README.md

 ### What is it?

-The Bulkhead is a pattern used to prevent a service from overloading the server and causing downtime.
-The pattern is inspired by the concept of a bulkhead, which is a compartment in a ship.
+The Bulkhead pattern is a design approach used to prevent a service from overloading the server and causing downtime.
+The name is inspired by the concept of a bulkhead in a ship, which is a compartmentalized structure designed to contain damage or flooding to a specific area.
+Similarly, in software systems, the Bulkhead pattern ensures resilience and isolates failures, preventing issues in one part of the system from affecting the rest.

 ## Analogy